eisental/RedstoneChips/howto.md

 - `/rc-channels` - Prints a list of currently used wireless broadcast channels.
 - `/rc-info` - Prints a lot of useful information about a chip.
 Point at a block of the chip you wish to get info about or use the chip's id number as an argument.
 - `/rc-help` - Prints a list or description of all RedstoneChips commands.
 Use `/rc-help <command name>` to get help about a specific command.
+- `/rc-save` - Saves all circuit data to file.
+Should not be used unless there's a problem with the automatic data save.
+Can only be used by ops.
+- `/rc-load` - Reloads circuit data from file.
+Will reset any changes since last save.
+Can only be used by ops.

 Chip detection scanning rules (for the advanced RC user...)
 ------------------------------